chestercodes/chester.codes/content/posts/028-2019-12-10-automating-dotnet-versioning-3-github/post.md

     - uses: actions/checkout@v1
 ```

+Steps can be shared in the [GitHub marketplace](https://github.com/marketplace?type=actions), there are third party written steps to achieve common build/deployment tasks.
 To push the produced package the pipeline needs to have the `nuget` executable present.
 This can be added with the `warrenbuckley/Setup-Nuget@v1` step from the marketplace.

 ``` yaml